case-rs/GN-z11/index.md

 _Notice:_ this example is Rust specific, the method can be applied to any other programming language.

 Systemd simplifies logging with journald.
 A program can simply write to stdout and it will end up in the journal.
-The ```systemd``` [crate](https://crates.io/crates/systemd) offers a journal function to log messages with priorities yet for maintainance reasons I don't want to use unnecessary crates.
+The ```systemd``` [crate](https://crates.io/crates/systemd) offers a journal function to log messages with priorities yet for maintenance  reasons I don't want to use unnecessary crates.

 The priorities supported by journal respond 1:1 to the levels used in [syslog](https://linux.die.net/man/3/syslog), as specified in [RFC 5424](https://tools.ietf.org/html/rfc5424#section-6.2.1).